richardbiely/gaia-ecs/README.md

 ecs::Entity position_entity = cci.entity;
 ```

-Because components are entites as well, adding them is very similar to what we have seen previously.
+Because components are entities as well, adding them is very similar to what we have seen previously.

 ```cpp
 struct Position {